State Tax Incentives

 Local Tax Incentives

-Counties and communities within the region have the ability to offer Tax Increment Financing (TIF) and tax abatement options within their jurisdiction.
+Carroll County and it's communities have the ability to offer Tax Increment Financing (TIF) and tax abatement options within their jurisdiction.
 Decisions are made on a per project basis and are determined by factors such as capital investment, job creation and wage scale.
 Further information can be found by contacting a representative in the region.

 Revolving Loan Funds